janaSunrise/janaSunrise/README.md

 > Remember, Life is all about Ups and Downs, Wins and Losses. **Never be disappointed, Keep moving forward** :)

-**Catch me in your terminal and know me more by hitting the command** ⤵️
+**Catch me in your terminal and know me more by using the command** ⤵️

 ```sh
 npx sunrit